 If you experience any signs of an allergic reaction, such as difficulty breathing, swelling of the face or throat, or severe abdominal pain, seek medical attention immediately.
 A doctor for food allergies can provide a comprehensive evaluation and recommend the best course of action.

 If you’re unsure whether you’re dealing with food allergies or food poisoning, consulting a medical professional is always a good idea.
-They can provide a clear diagnosis and help you develop a treatment plan.
+They can provide a clear diagnosis and help you develop a food allergy treatment plan.

 Conclusion